YK12321/Budgeteer/readme.md

 ## What It Does

-Budgeteer helps consumers combat inflation by finding the lowest prices across multiple grocery stores.
-Our solution addresses the problem of rising food costs by empowering users to make informed purchasing decisions.
+Our solution to the problem of inflation is to create an app that takes in an item the user wants to buy and finds the lowest-cost shop to buy it.
+The user can also enter a list of shopping items manually or by our AI, and the app will find the store that will give the cheapest cost to buy all the items.

 ### Core Features

-1. **Single Item Search**: Enter any grocery item to instantly compare prices across Walmart, Loblaws, and Costco, with historical price data to track trends
+1. **Single Item Search**: Enter any grocery item to instantly compare prices across Walmart, Loblaws, and Costco, with historical price data and filtering options
 2. **AI Shopping List Generator**: Use natural language prompts (e.g., "I need snacks for a party under $50") to automatically generate optimized shopping lists
 3. **Manual Shopping List Builder**: Add items one-by-one to create custom shopping lists, then find which store offers the lowest total cost
-4. **Price History Tracking**: View historical pricing data to identify the best time to buy
+4. **Price History Tracking**: View historical pricing data to identify the best time to buy and speculate future prices
-5. **Intelligent Search**: Fuzzy matching algorithm finds items even with typos or partial names
+5. **Advanced Filtering**: Filter by specific stores, item categories, or budget range to refine your search

 ---